asadsalman/docker-tutorial/README.md

 RUN apt-get install -y netcat iputils-ping
 ```

 Put the above Dockerfile in a new directory called `docker-network`.
-We will be using `netcat`, the TCP/IP Swiss Army Knife, to test out networking between Docker containers. `netcat` comes in very handy when testing out networking applications and I'd strongly recommend getting comfortable with it.
+We will be using `netcat`, the TCP/IP Swiss Army Knife, to test out networking between Docker containers. `netcat` comes in very handy when testing out networking applications and I'd strongly recommend getting comfortable with it for this course.

 Next, navigate to `docker-network` and build the Docker image:
 ```